shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_3/README.md

 }
 ```

-    A.  None; the singleton pattern is properly implemented S🎃
+    A.  None; the singleton pattern is properly implemented🎃
     B.  Rename `cheetahManager` to instance 🎃
     C.  Rename `getCheetahManager()` to `getInstance()` 🎃
     D.  Change the access modifier of `cheetahManager` from public to private 🎃